 A hundred times my head sank, a hundred times I raised it with a start by force of will.
 It seems that at one time my head sank onto my breast, and that I collapsed on this far too cosy hay – curse it.

 Awakening was slow, difficult, vague.
 I seemed to be departing from a dream, which would be starting again soon.
 All of a sudden, a more distinct idea crosses my mind and with a spring I am out of bed.
-A gleam of light penetrated to the back of my burrow. – It is the moon, I thought, this is the moment! – I rub my eyes to see more clearly, and I make my way toward the door of my burrow, taking up my interrupted phrase: “O Marmots…” I had no time to complete it.
-Shame! shame! thrice shame! it was full day, and on the floor of the valley all the marmots were running to pasture.
+A gleam of light penetrated to the back of my Burrow. – It is the Moon, I thought, this is the moment! – I rub my eyes to see more clearly, and I make my way toward the door of my Burrow, taking up my interrupted address: “O Marmots…” I had no time to complete it.
+Shame! shame! thrice shame! it was full day, and on the floor of the valley all Marmots were running to pasture.
 The Long Night had passed, and I had slept like the common herd.

 What am I saying?
 I had slept more than the common herd.
 Yes, I, a Philosopher, who had sworn not to yield, I was the last to awake.

 M.02.01.04.01 / M.059

 It has consoled me to set down this confession without evasion.